 Legislation helping Hoosiers with disabilities signed into law

-STATEHOUSE (March 21, 2016) – The ABLE Care Act, co-sponsored by State Rep. Peggy Mayfield (R-Martinsville), was signed into law today by Gov. Mike Pence.
+STATEHOUSE (March 21, 2016) – The ABLE Care Act, co-sponsored by State Rep. Donna Schaibley (R-Carmel), was signed into law today by Gov. Mike Pence.

 The new law will take effect on July 1, 2016.
 For more information on this law visit www.iga.in.gov.

-NOTE TO THE EDITOR: Pictured below and attached is a picture of State Rep. Peggy Mayfield (R-Martinsville) with fellow lawmakers and Gov. Mike Pence at the ABLE Act bill signing ceremony.
+NOTE TO THE EDITOR: Pictured below and attached is a picture of State Rep. Donna Schaibley (R-Carmel) with fellow lawmakers and Gov. Mike Pence signing the ABLE Act into law.